LSBA Home

 District Seven Representative

-Ms. Jana L Robinson Jana Robinson Tuma is the legal counsel of U.S. Operations at Drax, based in Monroe.
-She received a BA degree in 2014 from the University of Louisiana-Monroe and her JD degree in 2017 from Louisiana State University Paul M. Hebert Law Center.
+Jana L. Robinson is the Senior Legal Counsel of U.S. Operations at Drax, based in Monroe.
+She received a BA in 2014 from the University of Louisiana-Monroe and her JD in 2017 from Louisiana State University Paul M. Hebert Law Center.
 She was admitted to practice in Louisiana in 2017.

 1500 N 19th St